Shayne3000/Swish/README.md

 #  Swish
-A simple app showing a list of NBA teams to triage a few Android technologies.
+A simple app showing a list of NBA teams and details of said teams in a detail view to triage a few Android technologies within a legacy AndroidViews paradigm.

 ## Technologies

+- AndroidViews for UI.
 - Flow for observable data streams
 - Coroutines for concurrent operations and asynchronous execution
 - Moshi for JSON parsing